StarPlayrX/Virtual-Multi-Mouse/README.md

 # 🐭👾🖲️ Virtual Multi-Mouse (MM) 1.0.6 🖲️👾🐭
+The best zero-config solution for combining your spinner, trackball, mouse, etc into one virtual mouse!
+Written from the ground up.

 ## 🐭👾🖲️ Get Ready Player One!
 Auto configures Trackball, Spinner, Mouse, Trackpad into one virtual device.
 Multi-Mouse works with Batocera v35 or later.